kaliber5/ember-fastboot-addon-tests/README.md

 Contrary to that for your Fastboot tests, your test and the code to test for run in two separate processes.
 The Fastboot server runs your (temporarily created) app (including the code from your addon like your components), but you can only access that through Fastboot's HTTP server.
-Your test itself also runs in a node.js environment.
-You send a HTTP GET request to your Fastboot server, and it gives you a response, that is some HTTP headers and basically a plain string of HTML.
+Your test itself also runs in a node.js environment, not a browser!
+You can send a HTTP GET request to your Fastboot server, and it gives you a response, that is some HTTP headers and basically a plain string of HTML.

 So this is a real end to end test, like the tests you do with tools like Selenium/WebDriver.
-Your running app is a black box, and you have no information about what is happeninginside it, except for the HTML it returns.
+Your running app is a black box, and you have no information about what is happening inside it, except for the HTML it returns.
 So no `import`, no `document`, no DOM, no jQuery (ok, wait, I might be proven wrong there!).

 ## Testing basics